JuliaDatabases/ODBC.jl/docs/src/index.md

 Methods:

-`ODBC.query(dsn::ODBC.DSN, sql::AbstractString, sink=DataFrame, args...; append::Bool=false)`
+`ODBC.query(dsn::ODBC.DSN, sql::AbstractString, sink=DataFrame, args...; weakrefstrings::Bool=true, append::Bool=false)`

-`ODBC.query{T}(dsn::DSN, sql::AbstractString, sink::T; append::Bool=false)`
+`ODBC.query{T}(dsn::DSN, sql::AbstractString, sink::T; weakrefstrings::Bool=true, append::Bool=false)`

 `ODBC.query(source::ODBC.Source, sink=DataFrame, args...; append::Bool=false)`

 `ODBC.query{T}(source::ODBC.Source, sink::T; append::Bool=false)`

 `ODBC.query` is a high-level method for sending an SQL statement to a system and returning the results.
 As is shown, a valid `dsn::ODBC.DSN` and SQL statement `sql` combo can be sent, as well as an already-constructed `source::ODBC.Source`.
 By default, the results will be returned in a [`DataFrame`](http://juliastats.github.io/DataFrames.jl/latest/), but a variety of options exist for returning results, including `CSV.Sink`, `SQLite.Sink`, or `Feather.Sink`. `ODBC.query` actually utilizes the `DataStreams.jl` framework, so any valid [`Data.Sink`](http://juliadata.github.io/DataStreams.jl/latest/#datasink-interface) can be used to return results.
 The `append=false` keyword specifies whether the results should be *added to* any existing data in the `Data.Sink`, or if the resultset should fully replace any existing data.
+The `weakrefstrings` argument indicates whether `WeakRefString`s should be used by default for efficiency.

 Examples: